From The Grindhouse Cinema Database

 One of the final Something Weird Video/Image DVDs featured Unholy Matrimony (1966), the second and last film Produced by Arcanum (The Love Cult) which was a tale of a reported investigating a Wife Swapping ring that featured a very outstanding performance by Uta Erickson as Sugar, the wife of one of the more violent ringleaders of the underground group who offers the reporter and his soon-to-be wife LSD and indulges in a bit of The Whip.

 Most of the New York companies had many imports, Chancellor was one of the few that focused on films made in New York with only two films from Greece being their sole known import history, both featuring Zoe Laskari - The Women's Prison Drama Stefania and Spoiled Rotten, both released in The States in 1968.
-In 1969 and 1970, some it's remaining titles included Submission, featuring an early film appearance of Jennifer Wells, the Roughie Dominique in Daughters of Lesbos (1968), and Carny Girl, featuring Lucky Kargo.
+In 1969 and 1970, some of its remaining titles included Submission, featuring an early film appearance of Jennifer Wells, the Roughie Dominique in Daughters of Lesbos (1968), and Carny Girl, featuring Lucky Kargo.
 One last Allen Savage film featuring Jennifer Wells concluded Chancellor's filmography, March, 1971's A Weekend With Strangers (Rated X), and it was gone to Grindhouse history.

 Thanks to Something Weird Video's DVD collection, some of their titles have been known to Cult Film fans again, especially Confessions of a Psycho Cat, Unholy Matrimony, and Submission.
 Trailers for Come Ride the Wild Pink Horse, Barry Mahon's Fanny Hill Meets trilogy featuring Sue Evans (Fanny Hill Meets Dr. Erotico, Lady Chatterley, and the Red Barron), Death of a Nymphet (1967), the SN Johnson films, the Zoe Laskari films, and Carny Girl are already legendary usually featuring the announcer darkly intoning "It's Different!" in almost every one.
 The DVD-R era of Something Weird Video's releases recently unearthed the long lost but now found Bushwacker.